Research Teaching Talks/Conferences Impact Links Videos QE Contacts

 I hold postgraduate degrees (MPhil and PhD) from Trinity College, Faculty of Economics, University of Cambridge, an advanced studies diploma from Kiel Institute for the World Economy, and a bachelor's degree from Vilnius University.

 I initiated, co-founded and acted as a founding head (2018-2022) of a modern, three-year English-taught Bachelor's program in Quantitative Economics in Lithuania, blending economics, data science, econometrics, and quantitative finance.
 I also initiated an overhaul of the PhD studies and advocated for the National PhD in Economics initiative.
-I contributed to the foundation of the Baltic Economic Association and served as its President in 2021/2022.
+I contributed to the foundation of the Baltic Economic Association, served as its President in 2021-2022, and held the Editor's position for the Association's academic journal, Baltic Journal of Economics (2018-2024).

 On the policy work front, I served on the ECB’s monetary policy review workstream and coordinated the report on globalisation.
 My research was used in ECB's final product (see Box 3 Globalisation and uncertainty).
 I contributed as an expert to the OECD advice for the government (see Roadmap for the Implementation of the Recommendations of the OECD Report and OECD Independent Fiscal Institutions Review).
 I had the pleasure of delivering a lecture at the prestigious Lámfalussy Lectures Conference in 2019, summarised in the Logbook The Decade of Catching-up in the EU and Asia.